techtide/cloudnativegolang/README.md

 * ``/pick/5/3`` is 5 pick 3, the value of which is 60.

-The reason this was picked is because I couldn't think of anything else.
+The reason this was picked this very random service idea is because I couldn't think of anything else.

+### Client

+The Releases tab on GitHub contains a link to download the client script, which connects to the API when it is running on the local machine, as per the instructions.

+If you're on a system with wget, Python 3, and gunzip installed run, ``wget https://github.com/techtide/godomicroservice/files/3497746/wayra_client.zip && gunzip wayra_client.zip && python3 wayra_client.py``.

+This is just a very simple CLI utility to interact with the API, which should be running on your local machine at 127.0.0.1:8081.

+### Justifications

+Justification 1: Is it cloud native?
+Yes, it is cloud native.
+There are example Dockerfiles and Kubernetes configs which should, probably, work.
+This means that the microservice is scalable since it is containarized, but I would hesistate as to why you would ever want a scalable probability calculator.

+Justification 2: Does it follow the 12 Factor App Impacts?